Participants hub

 * active and pending identity registrations

-* current claim counts for issued, active, and revoked claims
+* current claim counts by status (issued, active, revoked)

-* identity growth and claim activity charts for the trailing 24 hours or trailing 7 days
+* identity and claim activity charts (trailing 24 hours or 7 days)

-workspaces when you need the evidence for one wallet, identity, contract account, or claim subject.
+Use Insights for a system-level signal.
+Open Users or Entities for evidence on one wallet, identity, contract account, or claim subject.

 ## Activity and audit evidence [#activity-and-audit-evidence]